Last Updated on February 23, 2023

 By Jim Ferri

-Camel trekking in Morocco is one of the most fun things you can do in Morocco.
+Camel trekking in the Sahara is one of the most fun things you can do in Morocco.

-It’s even better when you overnight in one of the Bedouin camps on the desert — which range from comfortable to luxurious.
+It’s even better when you overnight in one of the Bedouin camps on the desert.
+In fact, the camps range from comfortable to luxurious.

-You’ll likely be shocked to learn this: all those images of great Sahara sand-dunes you see in movies and photos were all taken in Morocco.
-The real location is the Erg Chebbi Desert, an area of about 40 square miles (100 square kilometers) near the city of Merzouga.
+You’ll likely be shocked to learn this: all those images of great Sahara sand-dunes in movies were taken in Morocco.
+The real location is the Erg Chebbi Desert.
+It’s an area of about 40 square miles (100 square kilometers) near the city of Merzouga.
 It’s an incredible place to go camel trekking across the vast dunes, some of which are 450+ feet tall.
 The rest of the huge Sahara is relatively flat hardscrabble with few, if any, dunes.

 Merzouga is about a nine-hour drive from Marrakesh or Casablanca, seven hours from Fez.
 Because of those distances, it’s something that’s best included in a week- or two-week itinerary touring about Morocco.